sayanta01/JS/notes/fullstackopen/04-testing-server-user-administration/04-token-authentication.md

 ```

 # Problems of Token-based authentication
+## Solution: Token Expiration & Refresh Token Mechanism
-- Once the API user, eg. a React app gets a token, the API has a blind trust to the token holder
+- Once the API user, eg. React app gets token, the API has a blind trust to the token holder
   What if the access rights of the token holder should be revoked?
 There are two solutions
   - The easier one is to limit the validity period of a token
     * The error handling middleware should be extended to give a proper error in the case of an expired token
   - The other solution is to save info about each token to the backend database
     * With this scheme, access rights can be revoked at any time (server-side session)
 - JWT must be transmitted over HTTPS to avoid interception
+- Token-based > Vulnerable to Cross-Site Scripting
+  * React sanitizes all text that it renders, meaning it is not executing the rendered content as JS
+- httpOnly cookies > Vulnerable to Cross-Site Request Forgery

 # End notes
 - We will leave fixing the tests to a non-compulsory exercise